hasnainmakada-99/hasnainmakada-99/README.md

 * :memo: I'm also a blogger at [hashnode](http://hasnainm.hashnode.dev) and [showwcase](http://showwcase.com/hasnainmakada-99)
 * ⚡  And I'm also a bibliophile

-<font size="3">**I mainly work in DevOps and Flutter where I am mostly interested in Android Development and learn new DevOps tools to understand how the Software Engineering cycle works.
+**I mainly work in DevOps and Flutter where I am mostly interested in Android Development and learn new DevOps tools to understand how the Software Engineering cycle works.
 Along with that, I also maintain an open source project "Open Source with Hasnain" which is completely intended for beginners who are new to open source or just getting started with it.
-They can get thousands of resources for free from there.**</font>
+They can get thousands of resources for free from there.**

 <font size="3">**Check out [Open source with Hasnain](https://github.com/hasnainmakada-99/Open-Source-With-Hasnain)**</font>